ciamac-da/react-simple-task-0/README.md

        EN
           0- Create a React App.
 Make 2 new Folders in src called components and containers, put App.css, App.js and App.test.js file inside of containers folder.

           1- Create TWO new components(UserInput and UserOutput) inside of components folder.

           2- UserInput should hold an input element, UserOutput two paragraphs.
+In App.js you have to use Class-Components function.

           3- Output multiple UserOutput components in the App component (any paragraph texts of your  choice).